sequelize/umzug/README.md

 ```

 ## Migrations
 Migrations are basically files that describe ways of executing and reverting tasks.
-In order to allow asynchronicity, tasks have return a Promise object which provides a `then` method.
+In order to allow asynchronicity, tasks return a Promise object which provides a `then` method.

 ### Format
 A migration file ideally contains an `up` and a `down` method, which represent a function which achieves the task and a function that reverts a task.
 The file could look like this: